oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

      - Make sure to keep the same space indentation when pasting the code into the file.
      - "VolumeMounts:" aligns with "ports:"
      - "Volumes:" aligns with "imagePullSecrets:"
-     - Refer to the screenshot image below to see how it should look like after the file is modified.
+     - Refer to the screenshot image below to see how it should look, after the file is modified.
      ![Oracle Cloud console, Cloud Shell](images/3-3-3-2-cloudshell.png " ")
      - Also refer to the below code change made to one of the statefulsets, **wstore-back**.